 Waka Kotahi is leading the investigations into the long-term improvements which will build upon the changes made as part of this project.

 Your feedback is important to us.
-Your ideas, comments and suggestions will help inform our investigations
+Your ideas, comments and suggestions will help inform our investigations.

-Feedback closes on Sunday 25 October.
+Feedback closed on this proposal on Sunday 25 October.

 After feedback closes

 Public feedback is one of the factors that Auckland Transport takes into account when making complex decisions.

 - Read and analyse all of the feedback provided.

 - Create a report on the feedback received which we will publish on the project webpage.
 If you provide your contact details, we will notify you when the report is available.

 - Share your feedback with Waka Kotahi and use it to help shape future transport improvements in the northwest.